 Signs A Cat Came From An Abusive Home

-When we bring a new cat into our lives, we do not always know their past.
+We do not always know their past when we bring a new cat into our lives.
 We know that cats are highly sensitive beings, and they can sometimes hold onto things from their past and allow it to leave them feeling worried about the future.
 I’ve always believed that a cat’s love is earned, not given.
 And this can especially be the case for a cat that came from an abusive home.

 It’s important to note that abuse can take on many forms.
 From hoarding to neglect, and even physical punishment.

 Whatever life your cat had before you had nothing to do with you, and knowing that they are now safe from harm may take time for them to understand.
-But, when it comes to our feline friends, patience and understanding can go a very long way.
+But, patience and understanding can go a very long way when it comes to our feline friends.

 Here are the signs that a cat may have come to you from an abusive home…